 In September 2015, I travelled through the heart of the country that swung the Electoral College vote to Republican Donald Trump, giving him the presidency without a 50 percent majority and even behind Democrat Hillary Clinton.
 My trip had nothing to do with politics.
 It was about my past and my history, not the future of the country.
 But the trip was illuminating.
 I drove through some cities that once formed the bedrock of our industrial economy: Detroit, Toledo, the Ohio River petrochemical corridor, Canton, Akron, Cleveland, and Sandusky.

-Even thought I didn’t spend time to explore all of those communities, it was easy to spot the remnants of the industrial past that has dramatically downsized in the last 30 years from globalization, mechanization, and trade policies.
+Even though I didn’t spend time to explore all of those communities, it was easy to spot the remnants of the industrial past that has dramatically downsized in the last 30 years from globalization, mechanization, and trade policies.
 These have lead 4.5 million manufacturing jobs to leave the United States since the implementation of NAFTA in 1994.
 Detroit, of course, stood out, as the nation’s great symbol of industrial dislocation, which began long before NAFTA was signed by the United States, Canada, and Mexico.
 I could not believe how far this area had fallen, and all without any meaningful attention from our two major parties and the nation.
 The new economy means these were the losers, and nobody in power likes losers.

 So when the Trump tornado rolled onto the national stage in 2015, and promised to make them winners, I knew that he would find fertile ground in Ohio and Michigan.
 I knew that instinctively, simply because I had done a drive by.
 Why was I, as an outsider, able to see this and those in power and leading a national campaign not aware of what would happen on election day.
 (See my essay on that topic.)